greena13/react-simple-file-input/README.md

 #### Custom events

+- onChange
 - onCancel

+The `onChange` handler is called whenever the file is changed and occurs before the file is read from disk.
+It receives a `File` object as its only argument.

 The `onCancel` handler receives the `File` object corresponding to the file the user attempted to read from the file system.

+### Skipping file reads

+If the `readAs` option is not specified, the file will not be read from disk and only `onChange` will be triggered.
+All other events as skipped.

 ### Aborting \& cancelling file reads